jupyter/accessibility/docs/contribute/this-repo.md

 #### Adding a New Chapter

-1. Create a new directory under `docs/` and an `index.md` file, which will be the top page of the new section.
+1. Create a new directory under `docs/` and a `index.md` file, which will be the top page of the new section.
 2. Add a new `chapter` in the Table of contents `docs/_toc.yml`.
 3. As you add more sections in the new chapter, make sure to add the corresponding `file` entries in the Table of contents `docs/_toc.yml`.